 - Crumble: freeze it before adding it to the pie.
 It will be crisper after it bakes.

 Brown sugar crumble - I sometimes use just brown sugar for both filling and crumble.
-It bakes to a more golden brown and adds a more intense caramel tone. - Ratio: when it comes to crumble pies, the amount of filling to topping is important because we need both to bake simultaneously and for the fruit flavor to shine.
+It bakes to a more golden brown and adds a more intense caramel tone. - Ratio: When it comes to crumble pies, the amount of filling to topping is important because we need both to bake simultaneously and for the fruit flavor to shine.
 So don't overdo it with the topping.

-- Make ahead: you can make the crust and keep it in the refrigerator for 3 days or in the freezer for a month, well wrapped, before rolling it.
+- Make ahead: You can make the crust and keep it in the refrigerator for 3 days or in the freezer for a month, well wrapped, before rolling it.
 You can line the pan, wrap it with plastic wrap and freeze it for a month.
 The crumble topping keeps in the refrigerator for a couple of weeks in an airtight container.
 And frozen for a month.

 - Serving ideas

-Plain: this pie has enough going on to serve it as it is.
+Plain: This pie has enough going on to serve it as it is.
 I like it semi-cold, but it's just as good at room temperature.

 Topping: serve it slightly warm with a dollop of whipped cream or a scoop of vanilla ice cream (or ginger ice cream).
 And a drizzle of caramel sauce or homemade dulce de leche if you want a decadent dessert!